athan3350/playwright-typescript/README.md

 ---
 > Authors:
 > **Sebastian Suarez**
-> That's it, I hope you like it  🐶:metal:
+> That's it, I hope you like it  🐶🤘